False Imprisonment vs False Arrest

 Understanding the differences between false imprisonment and false arrest

-False imprisonment and false arrest might sound similar, but they are distinct legal concepts.
+False imprisonment and false arrest might sound similar but they are distinct legal concepts.
 False imprisonment occurs when one person unlawfully restricts another’s freedom of movement against their will without any legal justification or consent.
 The victim doesn’t need to be in jail or handcuffed; any scenario where the victim is confined or restrained without a legal basis could qualify.

-On the other hand, in most jurisdictions, false arrest or wrongful arrest involves unlawful restraint or detention by a person with an asserted legal authority.
+On the other hand, in most jurisdictions, false or wrongful arrest involves unlawful restraint or detention by a person with an asserted legal authority.
 Both private citizens and members of law enforcement can be accused of false arrest.
 For instance, a false arrest may happen when a police officer exercises their authority to detain or arrest someone without proper legal grounds or an arrest warrant.

-Whether you were falsely imprisoned or falsely arrested will determine whom you file a claim against and what proof is required to substantiate your claim.
+Whether you were falsely imprisoned or arrested will determine whom you file a claim against and what proof is required to substantiate your claim.
 An attorney with experience successfully handling these cases can evaluate your situation and identify your legal options.

 Examples of false arrest and false imprisonment situations